Alone Organises Lecture in Remembrance of Ogoni 9

 The Nigerian military government of General Sani Abacha in 1995 killed Ken Saro-Wiwa and eight Ogoni activists including Saturday Dobee, Nordu Eawo, Daniel Gbooko, Paul Levera, Felix Nuate, Baribor Bera, Barinem Kiobel and John Kpuine for peacefully and non-violently campaigning and demanding for environmental justice in Ogoni.

-Fyneface Dumnamene Fyneface, Programme Officer of Social Action, gave information on developments around the implementation of UNEP Report on Ogoniland since its release on August 4, 2011.
+Fyneface Dumnamene Fyneface, Programme Officer of Alone, gave information on developments around the implementation of UNEP Report on Ogoniland since its release on August 4, 2011.

 Fyneface speaking at the event

-Also speaking, Miss Waazor from Bane, Ken Saro-Wiwa’s home town said she is tired of answering questions from women concerning when the clean-up of polluted sites in Ogoniland would start and called on Social Action to do more by putting pressure on the government and HYPREP for the cleanup to begin immediately.
-Many other participants asked different questions and received responses from Social Action representative, Mr. Fyneface Dumnamene.
+Also speaking, Miss Waazor from Bane, Ken Saro-Wiwa’s home town said she is tired of answering questions from women concerning when the clean-up of polluted sites in Ogoniland would start and called on Alone to do more by putting pressure on the government and HYPREP for the cleanup to begin immediately.
+Many other participants asked different questions and received responses from Alone representative, Mr. Fyneface Dumnamene.

 The climax of the event was the presentation of a press statement titled “OGONI CLEAN-UP AND FAILURE TO COMMENCE ACTUAL CLEAN-UP IN 2018”, which was covered by media organisations including Quest television, Rhythm 93.7FM, Vanguard Newspaper and LA7 TV, Italy.